 What is a BJJ sweep?
-Every technique that gets you on top of someone, when you’ve started off with your back on the ground, is a sweep in Jiu Jitsu.
-Or is it?
-As you’ll see later on, not every situation when you end up on top will be considered a seep, hence, you won’t be getting sweep points every time you reverse positions with someone.
+You might suspect that any technique that gets you on top of someone, when you’ve started off with your back on the ground, is a sweep in Jiu Jitsu.
+While this common-sense approach to the definition is completely understandable, according to the rules of BJJ not every situation when you end up on top will be considered a sweep!

 For a move to be considered a BJJ sweep you need two things.
-First, you need to make sure you are in a guard, which means your legs are positioned in between you and your opponent before you attempt a sweep.
-Secondly, once they fall down, you HAVE to get up and STAY in a top position for at least 3 seconds for the sweep to count and for 2 points to be awarded.
+First, the technique must be initiated from a guard, which means your legs are positioned in between you and your opponent.
+Second, once they fall down, you must get up and stay in a top position for at least 3 seconds for the sweep to count and for 2 points to be awarded.

 Stages Of A BJJ Sweep

 Once an opponent is down, it is time for stage two – keeping them down.
-People will try to get up so you will need to make sure you keep whoever you’ve swept down on their butt until you can get up on top.
-The easiest way to ensure it is to lift one of their feet off the ground and keep it off the ground while you get up.
-It is literally that simple.
+Any determined opponent will immediately try to recover their position so you will need be prepared to shut down their efforts.
+The easiest way to prevent them from recovering guard is by lifting one or both of their feet off the ground.

-The final stage of completing a sweep is getting on top yourself.
-There’s an easy principle from wrestling that applies here – the higher man wins.
-As opponents try to scramble back up after falling, if you have their leg lifted (stage two) and you keep your head above theirs at all times (stage three), you’ve just completed a BJ Jsweep.
+The final stage of completing a sweep is getting yourself on top.
+Here we can rely on the old adage from wrestling – the higher man wins.
+As opponents try to scramble back up after falling, if you have their leg lifted (stage two) and you keep your head above theirs at all times (stage three), you’ve just completed a BJJ sweep.
 Congratulations!

 Basic Principles Of BJJ Sweeps: How To Sweep Anyone

-After you’re certain you’re in guard it is time to think about getting a BJJ sweep.
-The stages of a sweep are the principles why every sweep works. making them work will require techniques.
-It all starts with your grips.
-Regardless of the guard you’re in, you will want to accomplish two things with your grips – make them bend forward or backward (disrupt posture) and try to pry their elbows away for their body.
+Once you’ve established a guard it is time to think about getting a BJJ sweep.
+As with many techniques, sweeps all starts with your grips.
+Regardless of the guard you’re in, you will want to accomplish two things with your grips – disrupt your opponent’s posture while controlling their arm’s range of motion.

-Pushing the hips might be done in several different ways. you can pull the shoulders using your grips and hooks to achieve it, you can push or pull the hips directly, or you could push or pull the shins of the legs.
+Their are several ways to turn y our opponent’s hips over: you can push or pull their shoulders, you can push or pull the hips directly, or you could push or pull their legs.
 As long as you can get one of these three zones (shoulder line, hip line and knee line) out of alignment, you’ll see your opponent falling.

-Which brings us to the directions of sweeping to be able to get to stage two.
-Once you have the balance broken, and you’ve identified a zone to manipulate you’ll need to choose whether you’ll stick your body to that zone to make it move, or you’ll break away from the opponent, get up yourself, and manipulate the zone from there.
-The first option is betters suited when you’re the bigger grappler, and the second when you’re the diminutive one.
+Once you have the balance broken, and you’ve identified a zone to manipulate you’ll need to choose whether you’ll commit your efforts to that zone to make it move, or whether you’ll make enough space to get up yourself and manipulate the zone from there.